Breaking down the best ways to exfoliate for your skin type, the do’s and don’ts of exfoliating, and how to exfoliate during each season

-When skin doesn’t shed fast enough, build up can occur.
-This buildup can cover and clog the pore, causing bacteria to become trapped.
-This trapped bacteria spells primo conditions for blemishes to be born.
+When skin doesn’t shed fast enough, a buildup of dead skin cells can occur.
+This buildup can cover and clog the pores, causing sebum (your skin’s natural oil) to accumulate within them.
+As acne-causing bacteria feed on sebum, a buildup of sebum underneath your skin can result in acne-causing bacteria reproducing at larger rates, resulting in breakouts.
 Exfoliating helps to clear pores by removing the dead skin cells, dirt, and oil that can build up and create clogging complications.
-Generally, exfoliating 2-3 times a week would be beneficial for oily skin.
-Acne prone skin can be more sensitive, so when exfoliating make sure to gently agitate the scrub on the skin before applying, and cut down to 1-2 times a week if skin seems to be more sensitive than usual.
+Generally, exfoliating your face 2-3 times a week would be beneficial for oily skin.
+Acne-prone skin can be more sensitive than other skin types, so when exfoliating, make sure to mix the scrub with water on fingers before applying, and cut down to 1-2 times a week if skin seems to be more sensitive than usual.

 Exfoliation for dry skin should be less frequent, as the skin’s lipid barrier can be compromised with over exfoliation.
 For dry skin types, flakes, bumps, and uneven patches are frustratingly common occurrences.
 Regularly exfoliating helps to clear flakes and bumps, resulting in skin that’s softer and more smooth to the touch.
 Added bonus?
 Your makeup application will be much more manageable, since smoothed skin allows for a more even finish!

 As we age, average rate of skin cell turnover (the process that reveals fresh, younger layers of skin) slows down.
 Before the age of thirty, our skin normally sheds every 28 days.
 After 30 however, that rate begins to slow down and continues to slow every year.
-Exfoliating helps to speed up and increase skin cell turnover rate, not to mention that dead skin cells can cause the skin to look and feel older, as well as make your complexion look more dull overall.
-No thank you!
+Exfoliating helps to speed up and increase skin cell turnover rate, boosting your skin’s circulation and healing process.
+By clearing away dead skin cells that cause dullness, exfoliation can also brighten your complexion, giving you a healthy, natural glow.